luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 }
 ```

+We are focusing on the calling convention of this snippet of code.

 ### The native calling convention

 Because it is the native C/C++ compiler compiling the `Java_java_lang_ClassLoader_defineClass0` function, let's start by the native side to understand where it expects its parameters to be passed.